mjcolwell/emotional_go_no_go/README.md

 Created by Michael Colwell (michael.colwell@psych.ox.ac.uk / ORCID 0000-0001-7846-2879), 2021

 ## License:
-The task materials and preprocessing script are offered free of charge for researchers. **It is requested that researchers who publish work using these materials (task or preprocessing script) cite the below paper(s) in relevant publications.**
+The task materials and preprocessing script are offered free of charge for researchers. **It is requested that researchers who publish work using these materials (task or preprocessing script) cite the below paper(s).**

-**Please cite the reference below**:

 *Main paper reference:*